project-bluebird/bluebird/API.md

 }
 ```

 Where the file path is relative to the BlueSky root directory.
-The filename must end with `.scn`.
 In future there will hopefully be some central store of scenario files which can be used in addition to the ones bundled with BlueSky.

 Returns: